 Recently years have seen bamboo emerge as an increasingly popular flooring material that offers several advantages over traditional hardwoods.
-Bamboo is actually harder than many so-called hardwoods, yet it is not a wood at all.
-Bamboo is actually a type of grass, and as such it grows very quickly.
+Bamboo is harder than many so-called hardwoods, yet it is not wood at all.
+Bamboo is a type of grass, and as such it grows very quickly.
 Bamboo, therefore, is a completely renewable, sustainable source of material that can be used in place of maple, oak, and other hardwoods for applications such as plank flooring, and now, even cabinets and furniture.

 Bamboo is thus far only a very small segment of the kitchen and bath cabinet industry, but it is slowly growing in popularity as a replacement for traditional cabinet materials.

 Because bamboo is a very heavy building material, and it is also rather expensive.
 A 4 x 8-foot sheet of 3/4-inch thick of solid laminated bamboo can cost about $200.
 For this reason, bamboo cabinets usually use a traditional plywood or MDF carcass construction, with bamboo-laminated boards and sheet materials reserved for the exposed portions—the doors and drawer fronts.
 Where the sides of cabinets are exposed, such as on cabinet islands and peninsulas, they usually are made with thin bamboo veneer applied over an MDF or plywood cabinet wall.

 Natural blonde finishes tend to be the most popular option for bamboo cabinets, due to the lovely striated appearance of the material.
 Although darker stains tend to hide the attractive, unique look of bamboo, darker finishes are available if you need them in order to maintain cohesiveness with your home's current design.